 Interlibrary Loan is no longer available for new requests for physical items, but we are still receiving and filling requests for electronic items.
 If you need an electronic item that is not owned by CSUDH, sign into your ILL account and submit a request for Interlibrary Loan.
 You can also fill out our Suggest a Library Purchase form for evaluation by our selectors.
 If you have other questions about how to use ILL or how to return ILL items, visit our FAQs or email the ILL Department at firstname.lastname@example.org.
 You can also sign in to your Interlibrary Loan account to view your active requests.

 Questions about the Gerth Archives & Special Collections can be addressed to firstname.lastname@example.org.
 Due to limited access to our collections, we will be able to answer reference questions only on a limited basis.
 Be sure to check our digital collections and or our finding aids on the Online Archive of California.

 The Gerth Archives & Special Collections at CSUDH is inviting Southern Los Angeles County and Toro Nation community members to contribute materials that document your experiences during the COVID-19 pandemic in order to help preserve our community’s stories for future generations during this unprecedented time.
 Some suggestions include images, short videos, emails, social media posts, or diaries/journals.

 Due to increased online instruction as a result of the COVID-19 pandemic, many publishers and content providers have temporarily expanded access to online resources free of charge.
 Check our guide Expanded Access to Online Resources Due to COVID-19 to take advantage of these high quality instructional materials.
-Please note that as we move into the summer session, some of this expanded access will expire.
+Most of this access has expired, but some resources may still be available into the Fall 2020 semester.